baskargroup/flowbench-tools/Training/README.md

 ## Residuals

-We provide a script to calculate the integral of the momentum and continuity residuals using the NeuFEnet approach as explained in this [paper] (https://arxiv.org/pdf/2110.01601).
+We provide a script to calculate the integral of the momentum and continuity residuals using the NeuFEnet approach as explained in this [paper](https://arxiv.org/pdf/2110.01601).

 ## Requirements